vputys/iotc-yocto-c-sdk/board_specific_readmes/maaxboard.md

 ## MaaxBoard Example

+***NOTE:*** Maaxboard repos do not support dunfell.
+So instructions below will probably fail at some point.
+Not tested.

 Based on [this quickstart guide](https://www.avnet.com/wps/wcm/connect/onesite/35645cc9-4317-4ca0-a2fa-30cce5f9ff17/MaaXBoard-Mini-Linux-Yocto-Lite-Development_Guide-V1.0-EN.pdf?MOD=AJPERES) from [this page](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/maaxboard/maaxboard?utm_source=hackster)

 This example has been tested on Ubuntu 20.04 without issue.